 How do I get paid?

 Wages are paid directly to you whether it is PLU or an off-campus employer.
-All on-campus student workers are PLU employees and are paid by the Payroll Office.
-Students are paid on the 25th of each month.
+All on-campus student workers are PLU employees and are paid bi-monthly by the Payroll Office.
 If you have an off-campus position, your pay periods are set by your employer.
 Direct Deposit is the preferred method of payment at PLU – the money is in your account on the morning of payday and you receive an email with your pay advice attached.
 If you receive an actual check, it is available for pick up on the morning of payday in the Business Office, Room 110 in the Hauge Admin Bldg.

 When will I receive my W-2?